kristijaneftimovpcg/terraform-aws-cost-notifier/README.md

 <h3> -Daily calculates the cost for the previous day </h3>
 <h3> -Monthly calculates the cost for the current month, up until today </h3>
 <h3> -Weekly calculates the cost for the previous week </h3>
+<h3> -Annual calculates the cost for the current year, up until today</h3>